empowerai/fs-middlelayer-api/docs/env-var.md

 ## Setting AWS Credentials

-The Node.js server will look for the AWS properties in the environment variables first.
-If they are not found, the server will look for the credentials file under the .aws directory.
+The Node.js server will look for the AWS properties in the system's environment variables first.
+If they are not found, the server will look for the credentials file under the `.aws` directory.
 Refer to [Setting Credentials in Node.js](http://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/setting-credentials-node.html) for more information.

 ## Setting Environment Variables

-The dotenv npm package is used to load to provide environment variables to the application.
-For more information, refer to the [dotenv documentation](https://www.npmjs.com/package/dotenv).
+The [dotenv](https://www.npmjs.com/package/dotenv) npm package is used to load environment variables to the application for local development.